 \section{Margin-based Active Learning with Tri-section Search}

 The main algorithm we proposed for actively learning contextual functions is given in Algorithm \ref{alg:meta-algorithm}.
 The main idea of the proposed algorithm can be summarized as follows.

-The first step is to find two actions or bidding prices $\hat b_1,\hat b_2$ that are reasonably close to the mean utility $\mu^*$.
+The first step is to find two actions $\hat b_1,\hat b_2$ that are reasonably close to the mean utility $\mu^*$.
 This is to ensure that when the actions are fixed at $\hat b_1$ or $\hat b_2$, the labels received from user streams are relatively balanced, thereby circumventing the negative results in the work of \cite{dasgupta2005coarse}.
-In Sec.~\ref{sec:alg-bisection} we show how $\hat b_1,\hat b_2$ can be found without using too much labeled samples, by using a trisection search idea.
+In Sec.~\ref{sec:alg-bisection} we show how $\hat b_1,\hat b_2$ can be found without using too many labeled samples, by using a trisection search idea.

-After we obtained candidate bidding prices $\hat b_1$ and $\hat b_2$, we use a margin-based active learning algorithm to estimate the linear model $w^*$ and mean utility $\mu^*$.
+After we obtained candidate actions $\hat b_1$ and $\hat b_2$, we use a margin-based active learning algorithm to estimate the linear model $w^*$ and mean utility $\mu^*$.
 The margin-based active learning algorithm is similar to the work of \cite{balcan2007margin}, with the difference being that in our setting the active learning algorithm needs to incorporate a (relatively small) intercept term, which complicates its design and analysis.

 Finally, we use the estimates $(\hat w_1,\hat\beta_1)$ and $(\hat w_2,\hat\beta_2)$ obtained from the above-mentioned active learning procedure \emph{under two different fixed actions $\hat b_1,\hat b_2$} to reconstruct the linear utility parameters $w^*$ and $\mu^*$.
-The reason we need two fixed actions $\hat b_1,\hat b_2$ is because the active learning procedure solves a classification problem, for which we can only estimate the linear model and its intercept \emph{up to scalings} because if one multiply both the linear model and its intercept by a constant the resulting classification problem is the same.
-Hence, we need two fixed actions $\hat b_1,\hat b_2$ to construct an approximate linear system of equations, the solution of which would give as consistent estimates of $w^*$ and $\mu^*$.
+The reason we need two fixed actions $\hat b_1,\hat b_2$ is because the active learning procedure solves a classification problem, for which we can only estimate the linear model and its intercept \emph{up to scalings} because if one multiplies both the linear model and its intercept by a constant the resulting classification problem is the same.
+Hence, we need two fixed actions $\hat b_1,\hat b_2$ to construct an approximate linear system of equations, the solution of which would give us consistent estimates of $w^*$ and $\mu^*$.

 Below we briefly explain our intuition behind the construction of the utility function estimate $\hat v(\cdot)$ in Algorithm \ref{alg:meta-algorithm}.
-For simplicity we will omit the learning errors occurred in the two \textsc{MarginBasedActiveLearing} invocations.
+For simplicity we will omit the learning errors that occurred in the two \textsc{MarginBasedActiveLearing} invocations.
 Because the margin based active learning algorithm learns linear classifiers up to normalization (see Algorithm \ref{alg:margin-based-active-learning}), we have the following equivalence: